Al Hayba

 Al Hayba (الهيبة) is an Arabic drama television series directed by Samer Al Barkawi and produced by Ziad El Khatib.
 It has 5 seasons, and Taim Hasan, named "Jabal Sheikh Al Jabal" is the lead character in all 5 seasons.
 The series first aired on Middle East Broadcasting Center (MBC) to the Arab world on 27 May 2017.
 As an Arab Ramadan series, the drama is released during the month of Ramadan.
 Season 2 was released on MBC in May 2018.
 Netflix picked up season 1 and provided English, Chinese, Hebrew, French, Spanish, Turkish and Greek dubbing.

 The series is set in a fictional village of "Hayba" which is the origin place of the Sheikh Al Jabal Clan.

 Plot

 The story follows the members of a fictional Arab family, Sheikh Al Jabal, that controls all the smuggling routes between Lebanon and Syria.
 The family has an ongoing historic feud with another powerful family, the Saeed clan in the village of Hayba.
 The two families constantly struggle against one another, along with internal strife.
-However, with stories that never end and wounds that never heal, how this family will survive in this lawless village?
+However, with stories that never end and wounds that never heal, how will this family survive in this lawless village?
 The story develops over the 5 seasons with new characters and enemies entering the line.